telosnetwork/telos-docs/docs/evm/about/overview-and-architecture.md

 ### Telos EVM design

 Since the EVM is implemented on Telos as a smart contract, all activities that would normally be run by the EVM on an Ethereum node are run by a smart contract on the Telos blockchain.
 An Ethereum compatibility JSON-RPC server provides the API Ethereum applications are expecting.
-It does this by translating the native Telos state from the EVM smart contract to Ethereum expected format.
+It does this by translating the Telos Zero state from the EVM smart contract to Ethereum expected format.

 Most important of all, Telos is a blockchain that’s governed by its community, with clear rules of what its validators are allowed to do and the penalties for breaking these rules.&#x20;